spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/9-function-composition.md

 The maven/docker artifacts of the `http-transformer` application are readily available in both the `Kafka` and `RabbitMQ` binders.

-**TODO we need to let users know about how to register our maven repo?**

 Maven artifact with Kafka binder:

 ```